eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Step 4: Add Rule Visitor Methods

 Define the rule's `create` function, which accepts a `context` object and returns an object with a property for each syntax node type you want to handle.
-In this case, you want to handle `VariableDeclaration` nodes.
+In this case, you want to handle `VariableDeclarator` nodes.
 You can choose any [ESTree node type](https://github.com/estree/estree) or [selector](selectors).

-Inside the `VariableDeclaration` visitor method, check if the node represents a `const` variable declaration, if its name is `foo`, and if it's not assigned to the string `"bar"`.
+Inside the `VariableDeclarator` visitor method, check if the node represents a `const` variable declaration, if its name is `foo`, and if it's not assigned to the string `"bar"`.
 You do this by evaluating the `node` passed to the `VariableDeclaration` method.

 If the `const foo` declaration is assigned a value of `"bar"`, then the rule does nothing.
 If `const foo` **is not** assigned a value of `"bar"`, then `context.report()` reports an error to ESLint.
 The error report includes information about the error and how to fix it.